Extracorporeal Non-Surgical Shockwave Therapy for Musculoskeletal Conditions

 Yes, ESWT is supported by substantial research.
 Numerous studies have reported significant clinical improvements for individuals suffering from various conditions such as shoulder discomfort, elbow discomfort, wrist discomfort, hip discomfort, knee discomfort, ankle discomfort, leg discomfort, neck discomfort, back discomfort, and plantar fasciitis.

-ESWT is becoming the treatment of choice for acute or chronic tendon issues like tendonitis and tendinopathy, especially in cases that haven’t responded to other physiotherapy methods.
+ESWT is becoming the care of choice for acute or chronic tendon issues like tendonitis and tendinopathy, especially in cases that haven’t responded to other physiotherapy methods.
 This modality has shown significant benefits for conditions like tennis elbow, golfer’s elbow, and Achilles tendonitis.
 Research from the United States has reported a 92% success rate in addressing plantar fasciitis and heel spurs.
 In our center, combining shockwave therapy, clinical physiotherapy, and chiropractic care, we expect near 100% success in resolving these issues.
-Our advanced treatment technology and integrative methods increase the chances for successful outcomes.
+Our state-of-the-art care technology and integrative methods increase the chances for successful outcomes.

 Is ESWT Comfortable?